 “You don’t have to worry about anything today,” he heard Atty.
 Natalie Noguerra beside him.

 Huan looked at her.
 Sitting beside a beautiful, strong, female associate could also be intimidating.
-He felt the stress starting to get into him especially the tabloid stories he read about today’s case and about her personal life a few hours ago.
+He felt the stress starting to get into him.
+For one, the case became glaring headlines on newspapers and tabloids.
+For another, the stories he read about her personal life might affect how he handles the case.

 Huan agreed with her in his thoughts.
 This case he was going to face was one of the most sensational criminal trials in the Colony’s history.

-“We also have the advantage and the prerogative to have it scheduled every Monday and Thursday starting next week,” Natalie continued.
+“We also have the prerogative to schedule the trial every Monday and Thursday starting next week,” Natalie continued.
 “It was Atty.
 Fortuna’s plan.
 That is IF you would like that now that YOU’RE the Acting Chief Prosecutor.”

-Huan didn’t speak as she listened to her.
-She sounded so fierce yet calm, sarcastic perhaps.
+Huan didn’t speak as he listened to her.
+She sounded so fierce yet calm, sarcastic even.
 He tried to figure out why she sounded that way.
-Feeling lonely, or defeated, or just being bitter?
+Feeling lonely, or defeated, or being bitter?

 They’re nearing the courthouse.
-At a distance, he saw the parked OB vans from various local and foreign news networks that would cover the arraignment that afternoon.
+At a distance, he saw the parked OB vans from various local and foreign news networks.
+The media would cover the arraignment that afternoon.
 They had been there since early morning to get the best vantage point for their respective coverage.

 “We’re here,” Natalie said as she saw the OB vans, too.